whatwedo/CrudBundle/docs/ajax.md

 ];
 ```
 Imagine a match where player #1 competes against player #2.
 Now the winner can only be one of the two players.
 So as
-soon as the player #1 and #2 are selected we update the winner select field to only show these two options.
+soon as the players #1 and #2 are selected, we update the winner select field to only show these two options.
 ```
 public function ajaxOnDataChanged($data)
     {